-Russell Zimmer is a musician and educator based in Silicon Valley, California.
-Due to his music versatility, he has become a successful and in demand trumpet player in the SF Bay Area.
-He teaching style combines the varies approaches he's studied including Claude Gordon, Bill Adams, and Greg Spence.
-Dr. Zimmer has a Bachelor’s of Music from San Jose State University; a Masters of Music from the University of Louisville Jamey Aebersold school of music; and a Doctorate of Music Arts from the University of Nebraska – Lincoln as a graduate teaching assistant.
-At Nebraska, he studied with Dr. Darryl White, Dr. Hans Sturm, Dr. Paul Haar, and Dr. Eric Richards.
-He was the lead trumpet player of the UNL Jazz Orchestra for his three years in the program.
-As a graduate assistant, Russell taught applied jazz trumpet, directed UNL jazz combos and brass quintets, assistant-directed the UNL big band, and regularly guest lectured Rock History and Jazz History classes.
+Dr. Russell Zimmer is a musician and educator based in Silicon Valley, California.
+Because of his music versatility, he has become a successful and in demand trumpet player in the SF Bay Area.
+His teaching style combines the varies approaches he's studied including Claude Gordon, Bill Adams, and Greg Spence.
+Dr. Zimmer has a Bachelor’s of Music from San Jose State University; a Masters of Music from the University of Louisville Jamey Aebersold school of music; and a Doctorate of Music Arts from the University of Nebraska-Lincoln’s Glenn Korff school of music.

 His dissertation, A Study of the Improvisational Style of Theodore “Fats” Navarro, 1949-1950 analyzed newly released live recordings of Fats Navarro and will be the basis for a forthcoming book on the bebop language based on his playing style.
 He presented a lecture entitled “Lessons from Fats” in the Research Room at the 2016 International Trumpet Guild in Anaheim, CA discussing research from his dissertation.
-He finished his Doctorate of Music Arts (DMA) in Jazz Performance and Jazz Pedagogy from the University of Nebraska-Lincoln in May 2016.

-Russell currently resides in San Jose, California and is a credentialed teacher in the state of California where he teaches middle school band in Morgan Hill and maintains an active trumpet studio in San Jose.
+Dr. Zimmer is a credentialed teacher in the state of California where he teaches middle school band in Morgan Hill and maintains an active trumpet studio in San Jose.
 He can also be heard playing throughout the South Bay Area in small Jazz Combos, Musical Theater productions, Salsa groups, Big Bands, and Rock/ Pop groups that perform at small intimate venues to large festival stages.

 When not teaching or performing, Russell enjoys to travel the country and spend time with his wife and daughter.

 Russell currently plays on: